Best Things To Do in Poland (2-week Travel Guide) Best Things To Do in Poland (2-week Travel Guide)

 Poland is totally underrated!
 Because of this, there aren’t the crowds of tourists you’d expect in places like Italy or France.
 In popular cities like Krakow and Gdansk, you may find crowds but once you hit the open road Poland is peaceful and quiet.

-The two main airports are Warsaw and Krakow, so depending on which airport you are flying into you may want to alter this 2-week Poland itinerary.
+The two main airports are Warsaw and Krakow, so depending on which airport you are flying into, you may want to alter this 2-week Poland itinerary.

 Day 1-2: Warsaw

 Prepare to be blown away by unexpected Warsaw!
-Despite the mass bombings during World War II, the city has a rebuild colorful old town, as well as younger, more cosmopolitan areas with street art and a neon museum.
+Despite the mass bombings during World War II, the city has a rebuilt, colorful old town, as well as younger, more cosmopolitan areas with street art and a neon museum.

 Spend the night in Warsaw exploring the old town squares, the city markets, and the surprising creative hipster neighborhood!